There is a special group of Spanish verbs that are used everywhere, but we haven’t talked about them yet. These verbs are called reflexive verbs.

 ellos, ellas, ustedes – …

-Te duchas por la mañana o por la noche? – Do you take shower in the morning or in the evening?
+Te duchas por la mañana o por la noche? – Do you take a shower in the morning or in the evening?

 Los estudiantes se preparan para el examen – The students prepare themselves for the exam

 The students in this example get themselves ready for the exam.
-They don’t get something else ready for the exam.

 The reflexive pronoun -se can be added to almost any simple Spanish verb, converting it into a reflexive one.